 Students are required to wear a P.E. uniform.
-Uniforms are not required to be purchased through the school.
-A solid, plain gray or any U-Prep tee shirt and plain blue athletic shorts can be worn.
+Uniforms may be purchased through the school, if desired.
+A solid gray, royal blue, black shirt or any U-PREP tee shirt can be worn.
+Solid gray, royal blue or black athletic shorts or sweats or solid black leggings can be worn.
 Proper footwear for activities must be worn.
-This includes athletic shoes or shoes with laces.
-Tank tops, boots, sandals, or Toms are not permitted.
+Spandex tank tops, boots, sandals, or crocs are not permitted.
 All freshman are required to take a course that fulfills the PE requirement.
 All students are required to participate in the Fitness Gram Physical Fitness Test during their 9th grade year, regardless of the course they are enrolled in.
 Extracurricular sports cannot be used for credit during the freshman year.

 For the second year PE requirement beginning the sophomore year, student-athletes who participate in two school sports (they do not have to be consecutive) during August - June calendar year may receive a semester (5 credits) of Physical Education credit.
 Student-athletes who participate in three school sports during the August - June calendar year may receive a year (10 credits) of Physical Education credit.
-In order to secure the Physical Education credit for graduation purposes, a student-athlete must complete the

-Petition for P.E.
+In order to secure the Physical Education credit for graduation purposes, a student-athlete must complete the Petition for P.E.
 Waiver/Credit form and submit it to the Student Support Services office by the last day of the school year in which the credit is being requested.

-Co-ed 9th Physical Education
+9th Physical Education Course 1